 The nice thing about online interviews is that you can have some notes in front of you while you talk.
 Of course, you shouldn’t simply read off the page when answering questions, but you can have bullet points to scan as you talk.

-And just as you would see on a list of traditional interview tips, you can use another type of note – a thank you note, in particular — to give you an advantage.
+And just as you would see on a list of traditional interview tips, you can use another type of note – a thank you note — to give you an advantage.
 Send it to the interviewer within 24 hours, thanking him or her for taking the time to interview you and reiterating once more why you think you’d be a perfect fit for the position.